Pennsylvania Victims Compensation Assistance Program

 Victims Compensation Assistance Program

-- Cooperate with the police, courts and the Victims Compensation Assistance Program.
+• The victim must cooperate with the police, courts, and the Victims Compensation Assistance Program;

-- File the Claim within five years of the crime.
+• The victim must file the claim within five years of the crime; AND

 This program will not reimburse you for: